-There is a customizable poster/flyer included in this kit (Page 11) for use in promoting the book club to the broader community.
+There is a customizable poster/flyer included in this kit (page 14) for use in promoting the book club to the broader community.
 If you plan to list the book club online or in calendars, here is some suggested copy:

 For her thirteenth birthday, all Princess Juniper wants is a country of her own.
 So when rumblings of unrest start in his kindgom, Juniper's father decides to grant his daughter's wish and sends her to a small, idyllic corner of the Hourglass Mountains until trouble blows over.
-Once there, Juniper discovers that ruling a small country-even just for the summer-is a bit harder than she'd expected!
+Once there, Juniper discovers that ruling a small country-even just for the summer is a bit harder than she'd expected!

-Our book club will be reading Princess Juniper of the Hourglass by Ammi-Joan Paquette (Philomel Books).
+Our book club will be reading Princess Juniper of the Hourglass, the first book in the Princess Juniper Series by Ammi-Joan Paquette (Philomel Books).
 We will talk about the novel and about forming our own countries on .
 Best for ages 8-13.